-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (Manuscript View - Algeria) Birdseye View of the Lighthouse and Fortifications of Algiers military career in Algeria.
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (Military Manuscript Map - Algeria) Plan of the city of Guelma military career in Algeria.
 He then spent his post-military life compiling a history of the French conquest of Algeria and accounts of his military campaigns.
 When he died at the young age of 32, the collection would have stayed within the family, eventually finding a home in the library of Ferdinand's youngest brother, Antoine, Duke of Montpensier.
-This is a fine view of the lighthouse and fortifications of Algiers, the largest city in Algeria.
-It is drawn with considerable skill by a Captain Signoret.
-This is Captain Jean-Baptiste Signoret, who was a witness to a central moment in the French-Algeria conflict (see below).
+This is a finely-detailed city plan of Guelma.
+Guelma was re-established as a town in 1836 under French colonial rule, but it was originally settled by Phoenicians as Malaca, then as Calama (Kalama) by the Romans.
+The Vandals later destroyed it, but it was then re-established under Byzantine rule, before being abandoned again in the seventh century after the Islamic conquest.
+The French army discovered and occupied these ruins in 1836 as they advanced from Bône to Constantine, and then re-established a modern town around the ruins to serve as a strategic settlement in northeast Algeria.
 France and Algeria in the nineteenth century The bustling port city of Algiers, and what would become the country of Algeria, was an autonomous region of the Ottoman Empire at the beginning of the nineteenth century.
 Its provincial ruler (dey) controlled Algiers and its surroundings; numerous inland tribal leaders pledged loyalty to the Sultan in Constantinople.
 Along the Barbary Coast, piracy and the slave trade were the main economic activities and the source of Algiers' wealth, along with the region's considerable wheat crops.
 European powers and the United States sought to end Algerian privateering and Christian slavery and took naval action against Algiers and the Barbary corsairs in 1815.
 Relations between France and Algiers had flourished during the Napoleonic Wars with Algiers benefitting from France's large food import demands.
 Trouble began when France bought fourteen million pounds of wheat on credit from two traders in Algiers, Bacri and Busnach, but refused to pay back the debt.
 Bacri and Busnach were themselves in debt to the Ottoman ruler in Algiers and unable to pay until France paid them, leading to mounting tensions between Algiers and France.
 The 1827 "Fly Whisk Incident" On April 29, 1827 the Ottoman ruler in Algiers, Dey Hussein ben Hassan, slapped the French consul Pierre Deval with his fly whisk (a switch-like tool commonly used to swat flies).
 Dey Hassan was angry over the longstanding French debt and Deval had recently strained relations further by supervising illegal fortification of French trading posts on the Dey's territory.
 Accounts claim that the two men exchanged insults, leading to the Dey striking Deval.
-For the French, this diplomatic faux pas represented an opportunity: the French were concerned about British political and commercial influence in North Africa, veterans of the Napoleonic wars needed employment, and the current monarchy could use an overseas entanglement to direct public attention away from issues at home.
-The Fly Whisk Incident set off a years-long French naval barricade and
+For the French, this diplomatic faux pas represented an opportunity: the French were concerned about British political and commercial influence in North Africa, veterans of the Napoleonic wars needed